photoprism/photoprism-docs/docs/developer-guide/translations.md

 - Open the `/assets/locales/fr/default.po` file with Poedit
 - In the Poedit menu click "Catalogue" --> "Update from POT File" --> select the messages.pot file from /assets/locales/
 - Now you can start proofreading and adding the missing translations
-- Once your done, save the changes in the default.po file
+- Once you're done, save the changes in the default.po file

 !!! info
     Note that this will only work when you have gettext installed on your system.